 Employer: 23.81% of gross payroll.
 (A lower contribution rate is paid by some employers, including employers in certain economically depressed areas.)

-The minimum daily earnings for contribution purposes are €40.62 or the minimum daily wage, whichever is higher.
+The minimum weekly earnings for contribution purposes for workers in industry are €177.42 or the minimum daily wage, whichever is greater.

 The minimum wage varies by sector and according to the category of employment.